crate/crate/docs/concepts/resiliency.rst

 always work as expected with CrateDB.

-CrateDB does not support ACID transactions, but instead has :ref:`atomic operations <concepts_atomic_document_level>` and :doc:`eventual consistency
+CrateDB does not support ACID transactions, but instead has :ref:`atomic operations <concept-atomicity>` and :ref:`eventual consistency
-<clustering>` at the row level.
-Eventual consistency is the trade-off that
+<concept-consistency>` at the row level.
+See also :ref:`concept-clustering`.

-CrateDB makes in exchange for high-availability that can tolerate most hardware and network failures.
+Eventual consistency is the trade-off that CrateDB makes in exchange for high- availability that can tolerate most hardware and network failures.
 So you may observe data from different cluster nodes temporarily falling very briefly out-of-sync with each other, although over time they will become consistent.

 For example, you know a row has been written as soon as you get the ``INSERT OK`` message.
 But that row might not be read back by a subsequent ``SELECT`` on